 Scholar-Leader Awards Banquet

 The Connecticut Association of Schools established the Scholar-Leader Banquet in 1985 to give public recognition to one boy and one girl from each middle level school in Connecticut who have distinguished themselves in scholarship and leadership in school and the community.
-The two Scholar-Leaders, their parents and school officials, up to a total of ten, are invited to attend a statewide awards banquet the first Monday in June.
+The two Scholar-Leaders, their parents and school officials, up to a total of ten, are invited to attend a statewide awards banquet.
 Each Scholar-Leader receives an award signifying the honor, as well as, an individual photograph commemorating the event.
 The Commissioner of Education and other dignitaries are included in the evening’s program.

-The Professional Studies Committee of the Connecticut Association of Schools accepts applications for “exemplary school climate practices” status.
-Middle level educators have long recognized the importance of positive climate in achieving success for all students.
-While described in many different ways, climate is in fact imbedded in almost all aspects of school life in schools that succeed.
+The Connecticut Association of Schools accepts applications for “exemplary school climate practices” status.
+Educators have long recognized the importance of positive climate in achieving success for all students.
+While described in many different ways, climate is in fact embedded in almost all aspects of school life in schools that succeed.
 Schools seeking recognition will be asked to complete a self-assessment.

 Middle Level Exemplary Teaming Practices Recognition

-The Professional Studies Committee of the Connecticut Association of Schools accepts applications for “exemplary teaming practice” status.
+The Middle Level Honors and Award Committee of the Connecticut Association of Schools accepts applications for “exemplary teaming practice” status.
 According to the National Middle School Association’s This We Believe, Successful Schools for Young Adolescents, “The interdisciplinary team of two to four teachers working with a common group of students is the signature component of high-performing schools, literally the heart of the school from which other desirable programs and experiences evolve.”

 CAS-CIAC Endowment and Flanagan Grants